 - To reduce prejudice and increase understanding of equality and diversity within the school and promote within the wider community.

 - To promote spiritual, moral, social and cultural development and understanding through a rich range of experiences both in and beyond the school.

-Promoting British Values at St Botolph’s CE Primary School
+Promoting British Values at St Botolph’s CofE Primary School